johnsonsirv/classical-apple-dot-com/README.md

 In this project I cloned the website of one of the most design-forward companies in the world.
 It’s not a very complex site but it uses background photos well and the navbar at the top contains a gradient that I tried to mimic.

-See the Archived @Apple Inc. website [Here](https://web.archive.org/web/20140301004610/http://www.apple.com "Apple Website").
+See the archived @Apple Inc. website [Here](https://web.archive.org/web/20140301004610/http://www.apple.com "Apple Website").
 This project was completed in line with standards provided by [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").

 ## Technologies